-Authorities say Chinese mosque dispute ‘under control’
+China blames local officials for protest over mosque razing

-BEIJING (AP) — Authorities say reckless actions by officials in China’s Ningxia region were to blame for a rare public protest by the country’s Hui Muslim minority over government plans to raze a mosque.
+BEIJING (AP) — A rare public protest by thousands of Hui Muslims this month was caused by local officials’ recklessness, Chinese authorities said Thursday, without settling concerns a large mosque in the northwestern region would be razed.

-Ningxia’s governor and a Communist Party official said Thursday tensions had died out in the city of Weizhou, where thousands protested earlier in August in a rare, public pushback against the party’s efforts to dictate how religion is practiced.
+The governor of the region of Ningxia and a regional Communist Party official said tensions had died out in the city of Weizhou, where thousands protested in early August to prevent authorities from demolishing the towering Grand Mosque.
+The protests were an unusually bold display of resistance against the party’s efforts to dictate how religion is practiced.

-Ningxia Communist Party official Bai Shangcheng told reporters that the local government had been ordered to review the incident and “handle it properly and according to law.”
+“The reckless local government actions caused this incident,” said Bai Shangcheng, director-general of the regional Communist Party committee’s United Front Work Department, which oversees religious groups, at a news conference in Beijing.
+Local officials have been ordered to review the incident and “handle it properly and according to law,” Bai said.

 Most Read Nation & World Stories